Airbnb Trust Accounting for Property Managers using QuickBooks

 For the scope of this guide, we’re mainly focused on Airbnb revenue recognition and movements within the trust account.
 It is important to point out that our template does not include many general accounts.
 We also make reference to some accounts not include in this particular template, which we’ll list here:

-• 11000 – Airbnb Payment Clearing Account – This account is created by Bnbtally (by Tallylytics) but is not included in this template in particular.
+• 11000 – Airbnb Payment Clearing Account – This account is created by Bnbtally but is not included in this template in particular.
 This account is used to apply payments to Airbnb invoices upon the day the Airbnb reservation payout is posted.
 Payouts can take 3-5 days (or longer) to arrive in the bank account after posted from Airbnb.
 Monies owed are held in this clearing account until the payouts are received in the bank.
 This account also helps to automate the reconciliation process in QuickBooks.

 • 1XXXX – Trust Bank Account – This is a bank account set up with your financial institution for funds held in trust.
 It’s a cash asset account solely for the management of owner funds as part of the three-way reconciliation process.